Brett Somers: Early career

 A member of the Actors Studio from 1952, Somers began her career in theater and made many of her initial television appearances in dramatic programs such as The Philco Television Playhouse, Kraft Television Theatre, Playhouse 90, The Naked City and Robert Montgomery Presents.

 Her Broadway debut was in the play Maybe Tuesday.
 The show was a flop and closed after just five performances.
-She also appeared onstage in productions of Happy Ending, The Seven Year Itch and The Country Girl, the last opposite Klugman.
+She also appeared onstage in productions of Happy Ending, The Seven Year Itch, and The Country Girl, the last opposite Klugman.
 She also amassed a number of film credits, including A Rage to Live and Bus Riley's Back in Town.

 Television credits

-Somers made many appearances on episodic primetime television, including Love, American Style, The Defenders, Have Gun Will Travel, Ben Casey, CHiPs, The Love Boat, Barney Miller and The Fugitive.
+Somers made many appearances on episodic primetime television, including Love, American Style; The Defenders; Have Gun Will Travel; Ben Casey; CHiPs; The Love Boat; Barney Miller and The Fugitive.
 In 1973 she played Rhoda Morgenstern's Aunt Rose in the season four episode "Rhoda's Sister Gets Married" on The Mary Tyler Moore Show.

 She had a recurring role as Blanche, the former wife of Oscar Madison (played by real-life spouse Jack Klugman) on the ABC sitcom The Odd Couple in the early 1970s.
 In 1973 she played Perry Mason's receptionist Gertie on The New Perry Mason, a short-lived revival of the classic TV series, with Monte Markham as Perry Mason.
 She played the role of Siress Belloby on the 1978 science-fiction series Battlestar Galactica.

 Match Game

 Somers was best known for her appearances as a panelist in the 1970s CBS game show Match Game.
-For her debut episodes she sat in the lower-left panel position, but for the remainder of her tenure she occupied the center seat of the upper tier, most often next to Charles Nelson Reilly, who joined as a regular around the same time as Brett and settled into the top-right seat.
+For her debut episodes she sat in the lower-left panel position, but for the remainder of her tenure she occupied the center seat of the upper tier, most often next to Charles Nelson Reilly, who joined as a regular around the same time as Somers and settled into the top-right seat.
 She was clearly left-handed as she was always seen writing her answers with her left hand.

 The show became known for somewhat outlandish and risque dialogue, sometimes being described as a game played at a cocktail party.
 Somers was a familiar on-screen presence, wearing enormous eyeglasses and various wigs.
 She played foil to Charles Nelson Reilly, Betty White, Scoey Mitchell, Fannie Flagg and many others.
 Somers was sometimes the subject of questions on Match Game, such as "You may or may not believe in reincarnation, but listen to this.
 In a previous life, Brett used to be a ."

 Somers was not originally considered for the celebrity panel.
 When spouse Jack Klugman appeared during the first week of the program in 1973, he insisted that the producers bring her aboard.
 She remained a regular panelist for the rest of the show's nine-year network and syndicated run.
 Her appearances on Match Game led radio personality Robin Quivers to impersonate her in parodies of such game shows on The Howard Stern Show.
 Quivers' impersonation of Somers was featured in the film Private Parts.